niconi19/LLM-Conversation-Safety/README.md

   - Summary:
     - LLM self-evaluation approach for model inference.
-    - Utilize search-and-backward method to explore several steps of potential subsequent token generations, evalute their scores via LLM self-evaluation, and aggregate the scores to adjust probabilities for token chosing and guide future generation.
+    - Utilize search-and-backward method to explore several steps of potential subsequent token generations, evaluate their scores via LLM self-evaluation, and aggregate the scores to adjust probabilities for token choosing and guide future generation.

 ---